nesl/Distributed_TensorFlow/README.md

 ## 2. Backend
 The backend server is developed using Flask in Python.
 The backend listend to the connections from the front end and process the request.
 The code of the backend is present in Backend folder.

+## 3. FrontEnd
+The frontend is developed using the Javascript.
+The server is hosted using the apache tomcat and is deveoped in eciplse.

+## 4. SoftMax_Local
+This folder contains the local implementation the softmax in python.